 On the other side of the professional tracks in brother’s life, he is a professional and published poet and writer, and an editor and publisher.
 In college, Brother was a member of the editorial review board of the University of Iowa Press, and on the governing board of Windhover Press at the University of Iowa.
 In this life-track Bro.
 Ignatius is a member of the Academy of American Poets, the Association of Authors and Publishers, and is listed as Editor and Publisher of St. Michael House Press and Writers House Press in the International Directory of Small Presses and Little Magazines and the WritersNet Online Directory.

 In the 1980s Brother was awarded with the honor of induction the Who’s Who in American Poets, Writers, and Editors located in the United States, and the International Authors and Poets Who’s Who located in London.
 He was nominated, but did not make the final cut in the Who’s Who of North American Authors.

 In addition, Bro.
 Ignatius was a recipient of the prestigious Kaltenborn Foundation Grant for his work on Beginning Magazine (a magazine that specialized in new talent).
 [Note: Kaltenborn was a contemporary of Edward R. Murrow.
 Murrow was at CBS and Kaltenborn at NBC].
 He was also a recipient of the Outstanding Press Award from the Pushcart Press Prizes.

-On the political life-track, Brother has extensive experience in political activism.
+On the political life-track, Brother was experienced in political activism.
 In the 1980s he organized and participated in many political protests.
-He has taught courses on Civil Disobedience, anti-Nuclear issues, political activism, and on other courses to teach people how to participate in social change.
-Brother has been a guest lecturer at the University of Iowa on political topics ranging from Pro-Life issues to criticism of U.S. government policies.
+He taught courses on Civil Disobedience, anti-Nuclear issues, political activism, and on other courses to teach people how to participate in social change.
+Brother was a guest lecturer at the University of Iowa on political topics ranging from Pro-Life issues to criticism of U.S. government policies.